Treefrog/Handbook/Manual/drugsandalcohol.md

 We do, sometimes, serve alcohol to people who do not work here.

-Make sure they are always served by someone with a SmartServe certification, and do not let them drive home.
+Make sure they are always served by someone with a Smart Serve certification, and do not let them drive home.

 ### SmartServe Certification